 Current Status (Mar 2022 onwards) – Amber, Medium Risk.
 Events with close bat contact can proceed with caution, and use our protect strategies to mitigate risk.

 For many years, lots of group members have collected and contributed data to these national monitoring programs run by the BCT.
-Each survey site is allocated to a experienced bat worker, and in many cases they need lots of help.
-Hence there any many opportunities learn more while doing you bit to help bat conservation.
+Each survey site is allocated to an experienced bat worker, and in many cases, they need lots of help.
+Hence there any many opportunities to learn more while doing your bit to help bat conservation.

 - Sunset emergent counts at roosts across Somerset – more details

 - Monitoring noctule, serotine, common pipistrelle and soprano pipistrelle.

 - Two 1km recording walks, starting 20mins after sunset. – more details

 - Monitoring activity of Daubenton’s bats along Somersets waterways.